jnozzi/cocoadev.com/SiteContent/General/CFStringEncodingConverter.markdown

 ----

-Stuff the character into an [[NSString]] and the call -canBeConvertedToEncoding: on it.  -- Bo
+Stuff the character into an General/NSString and the call -canBeConvertedToEncoding: on it.  -- Bo

 ----